 School of Communication & Information

 Schubert Foo is Professor and Vice Dean of the School of Communication & Information at Nanyang Technological University (NTU), Singapore.
 He received his B.Sc., M.B.A. and Ph.D. from the University of Strathclyde, UK.
 He is a Chartered Engineer, Chartered IT Professional, Fellow of the Institution of Mechanical Engineers and Fellow of the British Computer Society.
 He is a Board Member of the National Archives of Singapore and the National Library Board.
+As a specialist in big data and as a recognized DevOps architect, he has demonstrated the power of using sophisticated tools to aid in the simultaneous development and testing of powerful applications, shortening development cycles and improving both performance and error stats.
 Dr Foo has over 140 publications in the research areas of multimedia technology, Internet technology, multilingual information retrieval and digital libraries.
 He is also a member of the Editorial Advisory Board of the Journal of Information Science and Journal of Information and Knowledge Management, among others.

 ||Olaf D. Janssen